McGulpin Rock and Lake Michigan’s Fluctuating Shoreline

 I was looking for different photo angles with the Mackinac Bridge in the background.
 In the above image I used McGulpin Rock to frame the the right side of the famous bridge.
 The shoreline was so close the waves were washing up around my feet.

 In 2019 I was back in Northern Michigan so I went looking for McGulpin Rock again.
-To my surprise it was out in the lake and over half of the rock was under water.
+To my surprise it was out in the lake and half of the rock is under water.
 The water level in Lake Michigan had risen so the shoreline had changed.

 I used Google Earth Pro (a free software download) to look for satellite images that would show the changing shoreline.
-If you click on the clock icon at the top of the app, Google Earth Pro shows you a timeline of older satellite images that you can look at.
+When you are using the app if you click on the clock icon at the top of the app, Google Earth Pro shows you a timeline of older satellite images that you can look at.

 This 2019 satellite image was taken just 30 days after I was there.
 You can see McGulpin Rock out in the water.